patrick-barth/PARANOID/docs/source/INSTALLATION.rst

 Installation
 ============

-To run PARANOiD users need to have `Nextflow <https://www.nextflow.io/docs/latest/install.html>` and one of the container runtimes mentioned in the :ref:`container section <section-container>` installed.
-PARANOiD can then manually be downloaded from the `GitHub page <https://github.com/patrick-barth/PARANOID>` or via the command line:
+To run PARANOiD users need to have `Nextflow <https://www.nextflow.io/docs/latest/install.html>`_  installed along with one of the supported container runtimes mentioned in the :ref:`container section <section-container>` installed.
+PARANOiD can be donwloaded manually from the GitHub repository `PARANOID <https://github.com/patrick-barth/PARANOID>`_ or via the command line:

 .. code-block:: shell

     git clone https://github.com/patrick-barth/PARANOID

-Alternatively PARANOiD can be directly started via the following command, which automatically downloads the workflow to ``<HOME>/.nextflow/assets/patrick-barth/PARANOiD``:
+Alternatively PARANOiD can be launched directly via the following command, which automatically downloads the workflow to ``<HOME>/.nextflow/assets/patrick-barth/PARANOiD``:

 .. code-block:: shell